 - All students, grades 6-12 involved in co/extra-curricular activities, will be considered "participants" and bound by the Code of Conduct.
 No student shall be allowed to participate in any school activity (ex. game, match, contest) with a group/team until the Code of Conduct has been signed by the parent/guardian and the student and returned to the coach/advisor.
 Code of Conduct violations are accumulated at the middle school level (grades 6-8) and again during high school (grades 9-12).
 Middle school accumulation ends and high school accumulation begins with promotion from the eighth grade.
-Consequences earned during middle school (8th grade) will be carried over to the beginning of high school (9th grade) until all requirements have been fulfilled. - A student who is not in school FOR THE ENTIRE STUDENT DAY will not be permitted to participate in any group (team) activity.
-Participation in any weekend, school break, and/or holiday break activity requires a full school day's attendance on the previous Friday and/or the
+Consequences earned during middle school (8th grade) will be carried over to the beginning of high school (9th grade) until all requirements have been fulfilled. - Student-athletes are expected to be in attendance a minimum of three-fourths of the regular school day to be eligible to practice or participate in a contest that day (6/8 periods, 3/4 block periods).
+Student-athletes who have already exceeded the threshold for excessive absence and/or habitual truancy, and are absent for one-fourth of the regular school day, or less, must produce official documentation to be eligible to practice or participate in a contest that day.

-- last day of school.
-This is in effect until the next in-session school day.
 Any exceptions to this rule require the permission of the building principal or the student activities director. - With prior approval by the building principal or the student activities director, as may be appropriate, additional standards and rules may be established in writing by the activity advisor or coach and become effective when given to each participant.
 The standards or rules shall be a part of the Code of Conduct for that activity. - All students involved in co/extra-curricular activities must meet all grade requirements as mandated by the Bellbrook-Sugarcreek Local Board of Education and by the OHSAA, if applicable, to the activity.
 Failure to meet grade requirements shall not be an infraction of the Code of Conduct but shall result in suspension of participating in the activity until grade requirements are met and OHSSA rules, if applicable, have been followed.